3 die, one hospitalised after consuming liquor in UP | Law-Order

 On Sunday afternoon, the condition of Jaskaran and Rakesh also deteriorated and they were being taken to the Saifai Medical College but both died on the way.
 The fourth person is undergoing treatment at the hospital, the police said.

-Amit's wife Aarti has accused two persons, Asif and Pranshu, of poisoning the liquor, the police said.
+Amit's wife Aarti has accused two men, Asif and Pranshu, of poisoning the liquor, the police said.

-Verma said Asif has been taken into custody and he has confessed to having bought a carton of liquor.
+Verma said Asif has been taken into custody and he has confessed to have bought a carton of liquor.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)